BuddyForms/BuddyForms-Hook-Fields/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Have full control of the fields output .
+Have full control of your fields output.
 Hook your BuddyForms Form Fields via options and display them everywhere on your site.

 == Description ==